altocodenl/tagaway-mobile/tagaway/lib/readme.md

       if (cloudId != '' && cloudId != true) {
 ```

-We invoke the `tagPivById` function, passing the `cloud`Id`, the `tag` itself and the `untag` flag.
+We invoke the `tagPivById` function, passing the `cloudId`, the `tag` itself and the `untag` flag.
 This function will be the one making the call to the server.
 We store the code returned by the call in a variable `code`.

 ```dart
          var code = await tagPivById (cloudId, tag, untag);